 This restaurant specializes in local seafood but also offers a variety of other dishes including pasta, pizzas, snacks, and a children’s menu.
 The service is friendly and really adds to the atmosphere.

 46 – Indulge yourself at the Mall at University Town Center

 Opened only recently in 2014, The Mall has luxury department stores like Saks Fifth Avenue, Dillard’s and Macy’s among a host of other popular brands.

 You can find a variety of stores selling home and furniture items, electronics, sportswear and health and beauty items.

 There are also well-known food and beverage outlets and even a store selling arcade games, pinball machines, and memorabilia.
 Shop till you drop.

-46 – Burn off some energy at Bayfront Park
+47 – Burn off some energy at Bayfront Park on a segway tour

 The well-positioned Bayfront Park is a great place to spend the afternoon.
 The Park has a couple of restaurants, including a tiki bar and grill, and also offers an outstanding view of the bay.